top of page

 Mosman, NSW

-Another one of my favourites and for a few reasons:
+Another one of my favourites, and for a few reasons.

 Firstly, Athol Hall has one of the most iconic ceremony views in Sydney.
-It's situated in Mosman looking out over the city skyline and harbour so has the location nailed.
-But what makes it special is that it still feels relaxed and welcoming despite the breathtaking harbour backdrop.
+It's situated in Mosman looking out over the city skyline and harbour, so the location is pretty much nailed.

 It's also one of those rare venues that works beautifully for both elegant weddings and more laid-back celebrations.